AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Combat/Action Economy.md

     - Perception (Wisdom) - see objects and creatures, etc. Each hidden creature with basic Stealth (Dexterity) DC lower than your roll is not hidden from you.
     - Investigation (Intelligence) - understand the form of an item or its purpose, find clues, etc.
     - Sorcery (Wisdom) - sense the quality of magic affecting the area around you.
 Taking base caster classes ([paragon](Paragon.md), [druid](Druid.md), [mentalist](Mentalist.md), [wizard](Wizard.md)) grants features which extend what is possible to sense using this action.
-- Medicate - the creature attempts to aid a fallen creature in order to pull them away from death's door.
+- Medicate - the creature attempts to aid a [[Damage and Death#Death|fallen creature]] in order to pull them away from death's door.
 Roll either a Medicine (Intelligence) or a Medicine (Wisdom) check, according to the GM's decision.
-On DC 10, the fallen creature makes their next Death check with advantage.
-On DC 20, the fallen creature gets a death success instead. ^79c113
+On DC 15, the fallen creature gets 1 successful death save.
+On DC 25, the creature gets 2 successful death saves. ^79c113
 - Wake Up - any unconscious creatures above 0 hit points within 15' wake up, unless what put them under that condition specifies otherwise.
  - - -
 ## Quick Action